Braque, Georges, Les Champs, 1962

 We have openings for a few new members each day.
 Members receive exclusive offers on our entire inventory.

 |Style:||Picasso Cubism, Cubist 20th Century French Modern Master|

 During World War II, Braque remained in Paris.
 His paintings at that time, primarily still lifes and interiors, became more somber.
-In addition to paintings, he also made Braque etchings, lithographs, engravings, prints and sculpture.
+In addition to paintings, he also made etchings, lithographs, engravings, prints and sculpture.
 From the late 1940s, he treated various recurring themes, such as birds, ateliers, landscapes, and seascapes.
 In 1954, he designed stained-glass windows for the church of Varengeville.
-During the last few years of his life, Braque's ill health prevented him from undertaking further large-scale commissions, but he continued to paint, make lithographs, and design jewelry.
-He died on August 31, 1963, in Paris.
+During the last few years of his life, he continued to paint, make lithographs, and design jewelry, dying in 1963 in Paris.

 Vendre votre Braque bien l'art avec nous.
 Nous offrons libérons des évaluations.